How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 Saka Hotel Kyoto is a perfect modern ryokan fusion located right next to Kiyomizu-dera Temple, with outstanding service, delicious food, and traditional hinoki baths.
 Along with ryokan details, this hotel provides large western beds that are incredibly comfortable.
 We personally stayed here and loved our stay at Saka Hotel!

-If you want to learn more, I have a full in-depth review on Saka Hotel here.
+Or, if you want to learn more about Saka Hotel, I have a full in-depth review on Saka Hotel here.

 Mid-Range - M’s Hotel Gojo Odawara ($$)